coralen/3d-heart-segmentation/README.md

 ## Overview
-This project explores the intersection of medical imaging and computer vision, focusing on transforming volumetric MRI data into detailed 3D heart models while preparing refined data for a deep learning model that predicts accurate segmentation masks.
-By applying advanced image processing techniques, correcting intensity distortions, and enhancing 3D mesh reconstructions, the system improves both segmentation accuracy and diagnostic insights.
+This project explores the **intersection of medical imaging and computer vision**, focusing on **transforming volumetric MRI data into detailed 3D heart models** while preparing refined data for a **deep learning model** that predicts accurate segmentation masks.
+By applying advanced image processing techniques, correcting intensity distortions, and enhancing 3D mesh reconstructions, the system improves both **segmentation accuracy and diagnostic insights**.

 ## Project Goals
 The primary goal is to **streamline the diagnostic process** by: